Mexican Train Rules

 An Open Double (not played on)

-When a player’s turn is over and the double is open, the player’s personal train becomes public and no other train is ineligible to played on until the the double is closed (played on).
-After drawing, subsequent players must mark their personal trains if they cannot play on the double.
-Once the double is closed, all players are free to play on any eligible train.
+When a player’s turn ends and the double is open, their personal train becomes public.
+No other train can be played on until the double is closed.
+After drawing, players must mark their trains if they cannot play on the double.
+Once the double is closed, all players can freely play on any eligible train.

 Marker on your personal train